python-rope/rope/docs/overview.rst

 - function parameter type, using function doctring (:type or @type)
 - function return type, using function doctring (:rtype or @rtype)
-- class attribute type, using class docstring (:type or @type)
+- class attribute type, using class docstring (:type or @type).
+Attribute should by set to None or NotImplemented in class or constructor of class.

 Custom Source Folders
 =====================